zhaleff/hyprcraft/README.md

   <b>Dotfiles Hyprcraft</b>
   <br>We hope you enjoy our personal configurations — we’ve created them with everyone’s comfort in mind.
 We all start
   from scratch, so don’t be afraid to grow and build your own dotfile.</br>
   <sub></suYou are more than welcome to use this as a base if you wish.
-We truly hope you enjoy all of this.b>
+We truly hope you enjoy all of this<sub>
 </p>

 --